YevgeniaMinchuk/bolt/README.md

 - [Contact](#contact)

 ## Features
-User Interaction: Users can ask questions and get answers based on the knowledge base.
+- User Interaction: Users can ask questions and get answers based on the knowledge base
-Knowledge Expansion: Users can teach the chatbot new responses if it doesn't know an answer.
+- Knowledge Expansion: Users can teach the chatbot new responses if it doesn't know an answer
-Simple Web Interface: The application has a user-friendly interface built with HTML and CSS.
+- Simple Web Interface: The application has a user-friendly interface built with HTML and CSS
-JSON Knowledge Base: The chatbot uses a JSON file to store questions and answers.
+- JSON Knowledge Base: The chatbot uses a JSON file to store questions and answers

 ## Getting Started
 ### Prerequisites